iiasa/CWatM/Tools/documentation/tutorial.rst

 Changing the Settings file
 ==========================

-to run the model the pathes to data have to be set correctly:
+to run the model the paths to data have to be set correctly:
-The information of pathes are stored in the settings file around line 80-100
+The information of paths are stored in the settings file around line 80-100

 [FILE_PATHS]::